 -

-, the debugger server listens on the specified port for incoming connections. -
+When you set TEN_ENABLE_PYTHON_DEBUG to true, the application blocks until a debugger is attached.
+When you set TEN_PYTHON_DEBUG_PORT, the debugger server listens on the specified port for incoming connections.

 After starting the application, attach the debugger to the running process using the following configuration: